Quantum computing through the lens of control: A tutorial introduction: Variational quantum algorithms

 holds for any $x\in\{0,1\}^n$ (see~\cite{hadfield2021representation} for an explicit procedure to construct $C$ satisfying~\eqref{eq:vqa_qaoa_cost_construction} for a given function $Q(x)$).
 The QAOA tries to solve the combinatorial optimization problem~\eqref{eq:qaoa_opt} by finding the ground state (that is, the eigenvector corresponding to the smallest eigenvalue) of the cost Hamiltonian $C$.
 The mixer Hamiltonian, on the other hand, does not explicitly depend on the problem parameters and is typically chosen as a sum of single-qubit Pauli-$X$ gates, that is,

 with $X_j$ as in~\eqref{eq:U_j_notation_definition} for $U=X$.

 The initial state $\ket{\psi_0}$ of the QAOA is the ground state of the mixer Hamiltonian $B$, that is, according to~\eqref{eq:mixer_definition}, the state $\ket{+}^{\otimes n}$ which is in uniform superposition over all computational basis states.
 By alternating between unitaries of the form $e^{-i\beta_jB}$ and $e^{-i\gamma_jC}$, the QAOA transfers the quantum state from the ground state of $B$ (the initial state) to the ground state of $C$ (the desired state).
-In fact, one can show that the state $U(\theta)\ket{\psi_0}$ converges to the ground state of $C$ for $p\to\infty$~\cite{farhi2014quantum}, using that the alternating circuit~\eqref{eq:qaoa_ansatz} approximates the quantum adiabatic algorithm~\cite{farhi2000quantum}.
+In fact, one can show that the state $U(\theta)\ket{\psi_0}$ converges to the ground state of $C$ for $p\to\infty$~\cite{farhi2014quantum,farhi2000quantum}.
 In practical setups, however, $p$ can typically only be chosen very small.
 Therefore, in current implementations, the QAOA is mostly used as a heuristic and deriving formal guarantees for its performance is challenging.